Hakkari Mountain and Commando Brigade

 The 5th Commando Brigade, more commonly known as the Hakkari Mountain and Commando Brigade (Turkish: Hakkâri Dağ ve Komando Tugayı), stationed in Hakkâri Province in southeastern Turkey, founded as a battalion of the 1st Commando Brigade.
 Because of the ongoing Kurdish-Turkish conflict, the formation enlarged from the size of a battalion to a brigade.

-The brigade has four commando battalions, a support group, and an artillery battalion, which are deployed to different districts of Hakkari Province.
-Its main opponent is the Kurdistan Workers' Party (PKK).
-The unit has lost around 700 troops in its clashes with the PKK.
+The brigade has three commando battalions, a support group, and an artillery battalion, which are deployed to different districts of Hakkâri Province.

 Community relations

 In 2000, the servicemen of the unit started a lecturing program for high school students in Hakkari, who want to take part at the Student Selection and Placement Examination (ÖSYS), which is compulsory to enter a university in Turkey, lack however adequate financial means to visit a cram school.
 The next year, the lecturing service was extended to a four-group program including also students, who want to prepare themselves for the exams such as the high school entrance (LGS), foreign language proficiency (YDS) and postgraduate education (LES) in addition to a course for English language.
 Within four years, a total of 2,000 students benefited from this social service of the military at the cram school called "Mehmetçik Dershanesi".
 The lecturers, in total 19, are selected from the conscripts who are professional teachers.
-In August 2020, the Brigade was accused of ignoring complaints about the pollution of local waterways by its sewage.